Under Armour: A Buy In The Teens, Or Single Digits Ahead?

 Nike’s Quarterly Revenue Growth yoy: 0.1%

-52 Week Change: - 62.32%
+52-week Change: - 62.32%

-Nike’s 52 Week Change: 8.27%
+Nike’s 52-week Change: 8.27%

 Short % of Float: 30%